better identification of BTS model / capabilities to BSC

 The OML message exchange should then transfer the capability bit-mask from the 'struct gsm_bts' and 'struct gsm_bts_trx' from OsmoBTS into that of libbsc (OsmoBSC/OsmoNITB(.
 The libbsc code can then take those capabilities into consideration when trying to configure or use the BTS.

-#5 Updated by msuraev about 1 year ago
+#5 Updated by msuraev over 1 year ago

 - Status changed from New to In Progress